osmandapp/web/main/docs/user/plugins/external-sensors.md

 1. All previously added sensors are divided into two lists: **Connected** and **Disconnected**.
 2. Each sensor in the list has a menu with settings:
-    - **Disconnect** or **Connect** the sensor depending on its current state.
+    - **Disconnect** or **Connect** the sensor, depending on its current state.
     - **Settings**.
-Opens a separate sensor screen with additional information on sensor type, battery level, data received, and settings for renaming, *forget sensor*, and for specifying wheel circumference.
+Opens a separate sensor screen with additional information on sensor type, battery level, data received, and settings for renaming, *forget sensor*, and specifying wheel circumference.
 The sensor screen can be opened simply by tapping the field with the sensor name in the list.
     - **Rename**.
-Allows you to set your own name for the sensor.
+Allows you to set your name for the sensor.
     - **Forget**.
-The sensor will be removed from the list, but it can be paired again.
+The sensor will be removed from the list but can be paired again.

 - When the battery level of the paired sensor becomes less than 15%, a pop-up notification appears on the screen.